Co-funded by Federal Ministry of Education and Research (BMBF)

 Duration: August 2018 - July 2021

 Digital transformation has – from industry 4.0 to healthcare applications – impacts on our society.
-Therefore it is important to ensure data security as well as reliable and secure communication.
-By using fundamental laws of quantum physics, it is possible to transmit encryption data in such a way that nobody can read them unnoticeably.
+Therefore, it is important to ensure data security as well as reliable and secure communication.
+By using fundamental laws of quantum physics, it is possible to create and distribute a shared secret key, which can be used for information-theoretically absolutely secure data transmission.